willogy-team/insights--tensorflow/part4/README.md

 from networks.vgg import VGG16Net
 ```

 Then replace our previous network with it.
-We can do this by commenting out the current block of codes and call the ```VGG16Net```:
+We can do this by commenting out the current block of codes and calling the ```VGG16Net```:

 ```python
 # model = tf.keras.Sequential([